 I’m a big chutney-phile.
-Accompanying cold meat or some cheese, we love a big dollop of sweet and vinegary chutney.
+We love a big dollop of sweet and vinegary chutney to accompany cold meat or cheese.
 We also love making it, buying trays of fresh fruit and vegetables from our local market, and simmering them in our largest saucepan.

 The range of produce that can be turned into chutney is huge, but one of the less common fruits that makes a great chutney is banana – it may not seem like the obvious thing to make chutney from but they result is delicious.
 In developing this recipe and experimenting with other fruit chutneys, I had successes and failures: kiwifruit chutney was an interesting experiment, but one not to be repeated.

-We serve it with cottage cheese at lunchtime; with cold ham or a blue cheese for a light supper, or with poppadoms when we order a curry, even though I’m sure a strict curry aficionado would be horrified, I don’t care.
-It’s just too good.
+We serve it with cottage cheese at lunchtime,with cold ham or a blue cheese for a light supper, or with poppadoms when we order a curry.
+I’m sure a strict curry aficionado would be horrified, but I don’t care because it’s just too good.
 It’s a particular favourite served with a lentil dhal and rice, one of my go-to quick, easy and healthy winter supper dishes.

 We use our home made pickling vinegar for this recipe.
-Simply infuse the vinegar with spices for a few weeks before using; for this recipe, a pinch of cumin in the vinegar would be a delicious.
+Simply infuse the vinegar with spices for a few weeks before using.
+For this recipe, a pinch of cumin in the vinegar would be a delicious.
 The chutney itself is really simple to make.

 Always pour your hot chutney into well warmed jam jars.
-Because of all the sugar the temperature of the simmering chutney will be way above boiling point and pouring into cold jars can crack them.
-For this reason it is best to stand them in a roasting tin – just in case they do shatter and chutney goes everywhere.
+Because of all the sugar, the temperature of the simmering chutney will be way above boiling point and pouring into cold jars can crack them.
+I like to stand the jars in a roasting tin, just in case they do shatter and chutney goes everywhere.

-- 1.5 lb sugar (white)
+- 1.5 lb sugar (white))

-- 1 lb onions – finely chopped (4 medium onions)
+- 1 lb onions (4 medium onions)

 - 1 pint pickling vinegar

-Place all the ingredients in a large preserving pan using homemade pickling vinegar and simmer, gently stirring from time to time to ensure they do not stick to the base.
+- Place all the ingredients in a large preserving pan using homemade pickling vinegar and simmer, gently stirring from time to time to ensure they do not stick to the base.
 The chutney will take around 40 mins to an hour to cook.
 It is done when a reddish gold colour and when there is no free liquid when you drag a spoon across the top of it.

-You could add some chillies to the chutney, but I like mine to be plain bananas and more cooling.
+- You could add some chillies to the chutney, but I like mine to be plain bananas and more cooling.

-Pour into sterilised* jars and seal down.
+- Pour into sterilised* jars and seal down.

 - This amount should make about 8 to 10 medium jars.
 The chutney is ready to eat immediately, but will improve upon keeping.
 It will keep for several years before opening.

 - To sterilise jars simply pop in the oven on GM 1 (275F / 140 C) for 20 mins and put the lids into a bowl and pour boiling water over.